subin424/Moodify/README.md

 # Moodify
-It's a project that recommends music based on emotions.
+"It's a project that recommends music based on emotions."